- Long introductory APR promotion

 The HSBC Gold Mastercard® Credit Card is simple in its offering to cardholders, but most importantly it offers a lot of value.

-When you first get approved for the card, you’ll get a 0% APR on both purchases and balance transfers for 15 months.
+When you first get approved for the card, you’ll get a 0% APR on both purchases and balance transfers for 18 months.
 That’s a nice time frame to help you eliminate credit card debt interest-free.
+Then a variable APR will apply.

 While there other cards that offer longer promotions for balance transfers, this card — and the Citi Simplicity® Card — currently offers the longest promotion for both (as of August 11, 2018).